Ross65536/adc-middleware/README.md

   For EGI Checkin put `https://aai-dev.egi.eu/oidc/authorize` in the `Authorization URL`, `https://aai-dev.egi.eu/oidc/token` in the token url, set `Client secret sent as post` and input client ID and secret.
 Save

+## Implementation Details

+You can see [here](./PSEUDOCODE.md) a python-like pseudo-code which describes this whole middleware server's working.

 ## Profilling